Chinabel/alx-system_engineering-devops/alx-system_engineering-devops/0x00-shell_basics/README.md

-path name of my current working directory
+a script about the path name of the current working directory